 - Integrated heritage aspects

-Our new recreation space will create a destination and focal point on Woodville Road, providing a range of new experiences for residents and visitors.
-The playground and facilities for young people will be one of the largest developed within the City and will be of unique and world class design.
+The revitalised precinct has created a destination and focal point on Woodville Road, providing a range of new experiences for residents and visitors.
+The playground and facilities for young people is one of the largest developed within the City and is of unique and world class design.
 Check out the St Clair Playspace Design.

-We will also upgrade and expand the existing playing fields, removing existing mounds and creating more flexible playing surfaces, adding in BBQ and picnic facilities.
-This will also open up the area allowing access and views across the area, integrating into the existing St Clair space.
+We have also upgraded and expanded the existing playing fields, removing existing mounds and creating more flexible playing surfaces, and have added BBQ and picnic facilities.

-State of the art recreation facilities, which will attract residents and visitors from Charles Sturt and all over metropolitan Adelaide, will be created to complement the new facility.
-Our Open Space Strategy, along with the Woodville Village Master Plan, has prioritised the upgrade, which will include an expansive play space, an event space, as well as cool new things like a skate park.
+The state of the art recreation facilities, have attracted residents and visitors from Charles Sturt and all over metropolitan Adelaide, and have been designed to complement the St Clair Recreation Centre and its offerings.
+Our Open Space Strategy, along with the Woodville Village Master Plan, prioritised the upgrade, with an expansive play space, an event space, and the skate park, which features a half court basketball court.
 Check out the St Clair Final Precinct Master Plan.

-The building design has been undertaken with input from key stakeholders, user groups and community.
+The overall building design of St Clair Recreation Centre has been undertaken with input from key stakeholders, user groups and community.
 The design addresses the shortage of indoor courts identified within the Western Adelaide Sporting Facility Supply & Demand Study and the aspirations of the community to see the heritage component of the building retained, enhanced and the centre expanded.